Symptoms vary but often include lower abdominal pain, bloating, gas, and constipation or diarrhea.

-Doctors usually do some tests—for example, blood tests, stool tests—to differentiate IBS from Crohn disease Crohn Disease Crohn disease is an inflammatory bowel disease where chronic inflammation typically involves the lower part of the small intestine, the large intestine, or both and may affect any part of the... read more , ulcerative colitis Ulcerative Colitis Ulcerative colitis is a chronic inflammatory bowel disease in which the large intestine (colon) becomes inflamed and ulcerated (pitted or eroded), leading to flare-ups (bouts or attacks) of... read more , cancer (mainly in people over age 40), collagenous colitis, lymphocytic colitis, celiac disease Celiac Disease Celiac disease is a hereditary intolerance to gluten (a protein found in wheat, barley, and rye) that causes characteristic changes in the lining of the small intestine, resulting in malabsorption... read more , and the many other diseases and infections that can cause abdominal pain and changes in bowel habits.
-People who have chronic diarrhea also have their stool tested for the parasite Giardia Diagnosis Giardiasis is an infection of the small intestine caused by the single-celled protozoan parasite Giardia.
-The main symptoms are abdominal cramping and diarrhea.
-People may have abdominal cramping... read more .
+Doctors usually do some tests, for example, blood tests, to differentiate IBS from Crohn disease Crohn Disease Crohn disease is an inflammatory bowel disease where chronic inflammation typically involves the lower part of the small intestine, the large intestine, or both and may affect any part of the... read more , ulcerative colitis Ulcerative Colitis Ulcerative colitis is a chronic inflammatory bowel disease in which the large intestine (colon) becomes inflamed and ulcerated (pitted or eroded), leading to flare-ups (bouts or attacks) of... read more , cancer (mainly in people over age 45), microscopic colitis, celiac disease Celiac Disease Celiac disease is a hereditary intolerance to gluten (a protein found in wheat, barley, and rye) that causes characteristic changes in the lining of the small intestine, resulting in malabsorption... read more , and other diseases and infections that can cause abdominal pain and changes in bowel habits.
 These test results are usually normal in people with IBS.

 Treatment of IBS

 Eating a normal diet and avoiding gas-producing and diarrhea-producing foods